-There was some overlap in publications that identified both flexibility and formal operational protocols/processes, with four identifying both as enablers.[1,32,37,40] Six publications identified flexibility as an enabler, but not formal operational protocols/processes,[29,31,38,39,41,42] and four identified formal operational protocols/processes as an enabler but not flexibility.[2,43-45]
+There was some overlap in publications that identified both flexibility and formal operational protocols/processes, with four identifying both as enablers.24,29,32,33 Six publications identified flexibility as an enabler, but not formal operational protocols/processes,21,23,30,31,34,35 and four identified formal operational protocols/processes as an enabler but not flexibility.36-39

 Other common enablers related to process were joint working on activities/outputs (n=8 including n=3 from CLARHRCs) and using the role of a 'knowledge broker' (n=7 including n=2 from CLARHRCs).
-The role of a knowledge broker is to establish relationships between researchers and end-users (e.g. policy makers, service organisations, consumers) and provide end-users with research results in formats that are easy to understand (definition adapted from k4 health website;[46] for more detail on knowledge brokering see Ward et al 2009[47]).
+The role of a knowledge broker is to establish relationships between researchers and end-users (e.g. policy

-'Regardless of our intentional methods to push integration, it was only when specific tasks were identified that people started to interact'[48]
+'Regardless of our intentional methods to push integration, it was only when specific tasks were identified that people started to interact'42

 A significant strength was the hub's commitment to communications and knowledge broking, and to employing communications staff with skills, experience and enthusiasm for transdisciplinary research.
-The team included the hub director, a communications manager, and three knowledge brokers - two to broker between hub researchers and research users in the two case studies; the third to broker between the researchers and the project funder/research user.[39]
+The team included the hub director, a communications manager, and three knowledge brokers - two to broker between hub researchers and research users in the two case studies; the third to broker between the researchers and the project funder/research user.